dgapitts/DBS-C01-AWS_Certified_Database-Specialty/docs/Aurora.md

 If you perform an in-place upgrade for a backtrack-enabled cluster from Aurora MySQL version 2 to version 3, you can't backtrack to a point in time before the upgrade happened.

 Backtrack is not available for Aurora PostgreSQL.

+### Cluster cache management
+The cluster cache management (CCM) feature improves the performance of the new primary/writer instance after failover occurs.
+The replica preemptively reads frequently accessed buffers cached from the  primary/writer instance.
+With CCM, you can designate a specific Aurora PostgreSQL replica as the failover target.
+CCM ensures that data in the designated replica’s cache is synchronized with the data in the primary DB instance’s cache.

+### Load balancing with the reader endpoint

+Because the reader endpoint contains all Aurora Replicas, it can provide DNS-based, round robin load balancing for new connections.
+Every time you resolve the reader endpoint, you'll get an instance IP that you can connect to, chosen in round robin fashion.